mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 std::println("{:n}", m / s);        // m s⁻¹
 std::println("{:n}", kg / m / s2);  // kg m⁻¹ s⁻²
 ```

-Also, there are a few options to separate the units being multiplied. [@ISO80000] (part 1) says:

-> When symbols for quantities are combined in a product of two or more quantities, this combination
-> is indicated in one of the following ways: `ab`, `a b`, `a · b`, `a × b`
->
-> _NOTE 1_ In some fields, e.g., vector algebra, distinction is made between `a ∙ b` and `a × b`.

-The library supports `a b` and `a · b` only.
-Additionally, we decided that the extraneous space
-in the latter case makes the result too verbose, so we decided just to use the `·` symbol as
-a separator.

 The `unit-symbol-separator` token allows us to obtain the following outputs: